asgaardlab/dataset-and-model-management/README.md

-# An Exploratory Study of Dataset and Model Management in Machine Learning Applications
+# An Exploratory Study of Dataset and Model Management in Open Source Machine Learning Applications
 The 1st analysis of the management of dataset and model in ML applications

 ## Directory structure